rupea/LabelFilters/README.md

 - libmcfilter.a -- label filter library, for static linking
 - mcsolve -- example program to learn a filter
 - mcpoj -- example program to apply the filter with linear classifiers.
+- convert_data -- program to convert data form XML to binary dense/sparse format
+- convert_linearmodel -- program to convert model files from text to binary format

 ## Using the code